buinguyet/kobizo_code_challenge/README.md

 Kobizo API is a backend service built with NestJS, providing authentication and task management functionalities using Supabase.

+*Note: Email Confirmation part is not perfect (but still working) because I did not implement the FE and email template for this.
+You just need to click the confirmation link from Supabase email => then your email will be confirmed.*

 ## Table of Contents

 - [Kobizo API](#kobizo-api)